loadmill/loadmill-docs/testing-with-cors.md

             // we automatically include them in this request header: var exposedHeaders = req.header("Loadmill-Request-Expose-Headers") || "";

-            // This response header allows the test client to read the requested headers: res.header("Access-Control-Expose-Headers", exposedHeaders);
+            // This response header allows the test client to read the desired headers from the response: res.header("Access-Control-Expose-Headers", exposedHeaders);
         }
     }